 Diamond Education – The 4Cs

-Here’s what you should consider before making a purchase: Diamond Cut, Diamond Color, Diamond Clarity, and Carat Weight.
+Here’s information on how to choose the best diamond and what you should consider before making a purchase: Diamond Cut, Diamond Color, Diamond Clarity, and Carat Weight.
 These are known as the 4Cs of diamond grading.
 To see a full explanation of each of the 4Cs, click on the characteristic you wish to learn more about:

 Diamond Color Grade